Jagrav-M/hw14-layout/README.md

   - `LAYOUT_HORIZ` if they are stacked horizontally,
   - `LAYOUT_VERT` if they are stacked vertically, or
   - `LAYOUT_NONE` if they are placed directly on top of each other (i.e., occupying the same space)
+> Note that the `layout_direction` of a node with no children can be ignored.

 - A `margin`, expressed as a value between $0$ and $1$, representing how much of the parent's width and height should go unused.